What FX's Pose Taught me About Personal Style

-The LGBT+ community from Pose use clothing to do just that.
+The LGBTQ+ community from Pose use clothing to do just that.

 They take the little power they have and transform it into a vibrant safe space to celebrate their identities.
 They strut in the finest outfits and, by doing so, show how they're much stronger than the ignorance and prejudice they face in their daily lives.

 If they can find the confidence to wear the craziest pieces, everyone can.
 It's up to you to sell it.